goodsky/game-nuggets/sim-u/Art/Blender/README.txt

+# ART!
-While editing the file keep the default settings (Z-up and 1m units to match 1 grid).
+While editing the file in Blender keep the default settings (Z-up and 1m units to match 1 grid).
-In order for a grid square to count as part of the footprint, the CENTER must be ocluded.
+In order for a grid square to count as part of a footprint in sim-u, the center of the grid must be ocluded.

 Export these blender files to .FBX using the following instructions:
   *  Scale: 0.01